Lady of the Lake: Lancelot's guardian

 Following her early appearances in the 12th-century poems of Chrétien and Ulrich, the Lady of the Lake began being featured by this title in the French chivalric romance prose by the 13th century.
-As a fairy godmother-type foster mother of the hero Lancelot, she inherits the role of an unnamed aquatic (sea) fairy queen, her prototype found in Ulrich's Lanzelet.
-Ulrich uses the changeling part of the fairy abduction lore for the background of Lancelot as having been swapped him with her son Mabuz.
+As a fairy godmother-type foster mother of the hero Lancelot, Chrétien's version resembles an unnamed aquatic (sea) fairy queen in Ulrich's Lanzelet, where she is known only as "the lady" or "the queen".
+Ulrich uses the changeling part of the fairy abduction lore for the background of Lancelot as having been swapped with her son Mabuz.
 However, the figure of Lancelot's supernatural foster mother has no offspring of her own in any of the later texts.

-She does not appear in person in Chrétien's Lancelot.
-The text only has her mentioned briefly as an unnamed (referred to as just "lady" by Lancelot when he calls upon her) fairy "who had cared for him in his infancy" and continues to aid Lancelot remotely, through a magic ring given by her to him.
-There is no connection to water mentioned in this version.
+She does not appear in person in Chrétien's Lancelot that only mentions her briefly, referred to as just the "lady" by Lancelot, as an unnamed fairy "who had cared for [Lancelot] in his infancy" and continues to aid him remotely through her magic ring worn by him.
+Chrétien does not explictly link her to any body of water, but he does name Lancelot himself as "of the Lake" (du Lac).